 5 Biggest Nonprofit Marketing Mistakes (And How To Avoid Them)

-70% of organizations feel they lack the time or knowledge to manage digital media effectively.
+70% of organizations feel they lack the time or knowledge to manage digital media effectively, which means that they’re missing out on incredible marketing opportunities every day!

-In this post, I’ll show you how to avoid the 5 biggest nonprofit marketing mistakes that are preventing your online growth.
+This post will show your nonprofit how to avoid the 5 biggest nonprofit marketing mistakes that are preventing your online growth.

-The most common mistake nonprofit marketers make is confusing tactics for strategy.
+The most common mistake nonprofit marketers make is confusing strategies with tactics.

-This is especially true when it comes to content promotion.
+This is especially true when it comes to online or digital promotion.

-When you create a piece of content, like a webinar, your goal is to drive attendance.
+When you create a piece of digital content, like a webinar, your goal is to drive attendance.

 Your first thought might be to send an email, post on Facebook, or send a tweet to members and donors about your upcoming event.

-However, unless you have a significant and loyal following these tactics will fall short of expected results.
+However, unless you have a significant and loyal following these efforts won’t reveal the results you’re hoping for.

 The answer is in creating an integrated nonprofit marketing strategy.